 A shortstop who redefined defensive play with impossible backflips and a glove that seemed to conjure base hits out of thin air.

-Ozzie Smith didn't just play shortstop; he performed a nightly ballet at the heart of the diamond, turning the most difficult defensive position into a spectacle of joy.
+Ozzie Smith won 13 consecutive Gold Glove awards at shortstop, a record of sustained defensive excellence that changed how teams value defense.
 Signed by the San Diego Padres, his true home became St. Louis, where his wizardry helped the Cardinals win the 1982 World Series.
-While his early career was marked by defensive brilliance alone, he tirelessly worked to become a competent switch-hitter, a transformation that cemented his status as a complete player.
-His trademark backflip onto the field became an iconic pre-game ritual, a symbol of the athletic exuberance he brought to every game.
-Smith's 13 consecutive Gold Gloves are a record of sustained excellence that changed how teams value defense, proving that a player could win games with his glove as powerfully as with his bat.
+He worked tirelessly to become a competent switch-hitter, transforming from a defensive specialist into a complete player.
+His trademark backflip onto the field became a pre-game ritual, a symbol of the athletic exuberance he brought to every game.

 1946–1964